 There are some medical events reported by respondents where the payments were zero.
-This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, (3) care was covered under a flat fee arrangement beginning in an earlier year, or (4) follow-up visits were provided without a separate charge (e.g., after a surgical procedure).
-In summary, these types of events have no impact on the person-level expenditure variables contained in this file.
+This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, (3) care was covered under a flat fee arrangement and it was not the initial event of the bundle (see prior section on Methods for Flat Fee Expenditures), or (4) follow-up visits were provided without a separate charge (e.g., after a surgical procedure).
+In summary, these types of events have no impact on totals for the person-level expenditure variables contained in this file.